john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

 ## Documentation

 I like to write technical documentation.
-I prefer to use mark up languages like Org Mode (Emacs), Markdown, LaTeX.
-This makes version control and searching from the command line easy.
-Plain text also makes it very easy to generate code from documentation, and vice versa.
+I prefer to use markup languages like Org Mode (Emacs), Markdown, LaTeX.
+The use of plain text formatting makes version control and searching from the command line easily.
+Plain text also makes it very easy to generate code from the documentation and vice versa.
 Where required, PDF versions can be generated using tools like Emacs, Pandoc, pdflatex.

 ## Remote Work